Primary Education (Wales and beyond through the CaBan partnership) BA (Hons) with QTS

 Employability and the School of Education

-The BA Primary Education, BSc Design and Technology Secondary Education and BA Childhood Studies courses opens up a range of opportunities for you who are interested in specialising in a teaching career.
+Courses at the School of Education open up a range of opportunities for those who are interested in specialising in a teaching career.
 Many of our graduates have gone on to work in the primary, secondary, tertiary or higher education sectors.
-Many of our BA in Childhood studies students have applied for our PGCE course.

-But, our graduates can look forward to opportunities in a range of other career pathways.
-These interesting career opportunities could include :
+Graduates can also look forward to opportunities in a range of other career pathways.
+These interesting career opportunities could include:

 - social work

 - child care